 Construction of Phase One on Allan Street (east of the intersection at Harvard Street) was completed in summer 2019 and includes new signage

-Construction of bicycle activated traffic signals, including some vehicle movement restrictions to enable safer crossings of Oxford Street is happening in 2021.
-Bikeway enhancements to Oak Street (such as traffic calming measures) are being planned for implementation in the next year.
+Construction of bicycle activated traffic signals, including some vehicle movement restrictions to enable safer crossings of Oxford Street happened in 2021.
+Bikeway enhancements to Oak Street (such as traffic calming measures) are being planned for implementation in 2023.

 Ahern Multi-use Pathway

 Construction is complete for this route.
 To create an all-ages-and-abilities connection on this street, as part of a larger network, a portion of the sidewalk along Ahern Avenue has been transformed into a multi-use pathway for use by people walking and cycling.